A nest with 10 day old chicks

 The Great White Egret

 For cranes, it's been a matter of bringing back birds which we had lost; the next project has been about welcoming a species which is colonising the UK for the first time: the great white egret.
 Once killed for their magnificent bridal feathers which were sought after for the decoration of ladies' hats (and so helping to inspire the foundation of the RSPB), the egret family declined in numbers across Europe during the nineteenth and early twentieth centuries.
 But fashions changed, protection measures were put in place, and the climate warmed.
 Fifty years ago we watched the little egret spread from its European stronghold into East Anglia and then gradually across England, and over the last twenty years it has been followed by its larger cousin the great white egret - which bred successfully for the first time here on the Somerset Levels in 2012.

 Wanting to find out more about how best to welcome and safeguard these magnificent white herons, we have started a ringing study programme to see what we can find out about this new UK species.
 Over the last few years a team of volunteers have watched over the first nest sites, monitored the behaviour of the breeding birds, ringed some of the first chicks and kept records of their dispersal.
 This has involved drones, kayaks, and hours of patient observation.
-Birds now nest in colonies scattered across the Avalon Marshes, and their numbers are growing year on year: from an initial two nests in 2012, we have observed 37 nests in 2021.
-Between 2016 and 2021 we have colour ringed 15 of the nestlings, and 12 of these ringed birds have been resighted in locations across the country - from as far afield as Gloucestershire, Hampshire, Kent, Warwickshire and, in 2021, Lancashire, North Yorkshire, Lincolnshire and Suffolk.
+Birds now nest in colonies scattered across the Avalon Marshes, and their numbers are growing year on year: from an initial two nests in 2012, there were 37 nests in ten locations in 2021.
+Between 2016 and 2021 we have colour ringed 15 of the nestlings, and 12 of these ringed birds have been resighted in locations across the country - from as far afield as Gloucestershire, Hampshire, Kent, Warwickshire and, in 2021, also Lancashire, North Yorkshire, Lincolnshire, Norfolk and Suffolk in England, and Powys and Conwy in Wales.
 Two of the older birds have returned to breed here on the Avalon Marshes.